MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-pages-solutions.md

 > [!NOTE]
 > The process will add all of the site components to the solution.

+## Add website components

+As you create and add new components to your website, you can add them to your solution containing the website.

+1. From the Power Pages home page, go to the **Solutions** area.

+1. Select the solution to which you want to add components.

+1. Select **Add existing** > **More** > **Other** > **Site Component**.

+1. From the **Add existing Site component** panel, select the site components and select **Add** to add them to the solution.

+Alternatively, you can add the required components to your site.

+1. In the solution, select the **Site**.

+1. From the main menu, choose **Advanced** and then select **Add required objects**.

+1. A panel will appear, select **OK** to continue.
+After a few moments you will see a message that the required objects have been successfully added to the solution.

 ## Export solution from source environment